cdkini/pypcmgr/README.md

   autopep8         // TODO: Add info!
 ```

-While pypcmgr defaults to a combination of pytest, flake8, and black (which is configured using the `-d` or `--default` flag), we understand that this config is not best for all projects.
+While pypcmgr defaults to a combination of flake8 and black (which is configured using the `-d` or `--default` flag), we understand that this config is not best for all projects.
 As such, you have the option of picking and choosing any (or all) utiilities when setting up your own projects.

 ## Table of Contents